The information below is to help you with the calculation of your Housing Benefit/Council Tax Reduction.

-Normally, if there is someone who lives with you who is 18 or over and you are not getting child benefit for them, I have to deduct one of the following amounts per week:
+Normally, if there is someone who lives with you who is 18 years of age or over, and you are not getting Child Benefit for them, we have to deduct one of the following amounts per week:

 |Age ||Gross Income ||Housing Benefit ||Council Tax Benefit |

 |Age 18 years or over ||£408.00 or more || |

 |Age 18 years or over ||£328.00 to £407.99 || |

 |Age 18 years or over ||£246.00 to £327.99 || |

 |Age 18 years or over ||£189.00 to £245.99 || |